Sukhum169/sukhum169.github.io/_pages/about.md

 # Biography
 <font size=4 >

 &emsp;&emsp;Sukun Tian received the Ph.D. degree in Manufacture Engineering of Aeronautics and Astronautics from Nanjing University of Aeronautics and Astronautics, Nanjing, China, in 2020, and Post-Doctoral Fellow in School of Mechanical Engineering, Shandong University, Jinan, China, in 2023.
 He is currently an Assistant Professor/Associate Researcher and PhD Supervisor with Center of Digital Dentistry from Peking University School and Hospital of Stomatology.
-Dr. Tian has authored or co-authored over 40 peer-reviewed papers in journals and conferences (e.g., IEEE TMI/ JBHI/ TIM, Mater.
-Design., AAAI).
 His current research interests cover a wide range of topics related with biomedical engineering, medical image analysis, intelligent manufacturing, artificial intelligence (AI) techniques in healthcare and medicine applications.

 </font>